Taking Next Steps on My Terms: A Niger Travel Diary

 So, I have been doing what I have done best for the past while – running away.
 I ran away for a while unsure of myself and what it was I needed to do next in life.
 And to this day, quite frankly, I am still in some ways running.
 I think there is a part of me that knows that I can start over.
 But it is a matter of when I will find the courage to actually make leaps that make sense.
 I know there is some courage inside of me, especially as my pride was shredded to shit living in my childhood bedroom again for a few dreaded weeks in February.
 This was a place I thought I had truly left behind in proud determination and my own 'perceived' success ten years ago.
 This was a place I hated with every feeling bone in my body because I experienced so many unhappy moments there as a child and teenager due to my narcissistic abuser of a mother.
 So, no matter what happens next, I do not want to go back there.
 I have to find the strength to start over and just figure out where to live next.
 I have to figure it out.

 But, in the interim, despite fears of being judged by everyone, I decided to go back on the road.
 Right now, I feel completely alone, and I am depressed.
-And, I do feel suicidal.
 That’s probably what spurred on my emotional move towards acceptance with all the grief and loss.
 While I have not fully accepted it all, I have been able to feel everything that I need to undergo to properly grieve this time around.
 I also know that that if I can get through the lonely moments, and especially the emotional prison that are nights, I will get to meet and experience people who will remind me what strength, resilience, community and kindness means.
 I mean, going back to Toronto, I was harshly reminded that I have no community.
 I tried to make plans with some people only to receive a “three-week later” availability.
 So, I know where my place is in that particular bubble and I do not ever want to go back if I can help it.
-Nobody has time for the deluded fuckup who only puts effort into the friendship when she wants to.
-I get it, I suck as a human being.

 Now, enough from the mental health front.